neverfap-deluxe/nfd-api/content/content_podcast/EP_13_lets_discuss_healthy_coping_mechanisms.md

 - Mental health update
   -

-- Talk about Unhealthy Coping Mechanisms - What makes them unhealthy?
+-  Unhealthy Coping Mechanisms - What makes them unhealthy?
 What are some common unhealthy coping mechanisms?

-- Fundamentally, what is a healthy coping mechanism?
+- Fundamentally, what is a coping mechanism?

-1. Career

-- Firstly we’re going to talk about career.
-    - I don’t care how old you are,
+  - It's a skill which allows you to cope
+  - Healthy coping mechanisms allow you to cope effectively
+    - Includes
+      - Not taking our emotions personally
+      - Learning to remain calm in all situations.
+      -

+  - Unhealthy coping mechanisms don't allow you to cope effectively
+    - Includes
+      - Masturbation to porn to deal with stress.
+      - Distracting ourselves.
+      -

+- What does it mean to cope effectively?
+  - Effortlessly dealing with ourselves and difficult situations
+  - Maintaining balance emotionally

+- Key Point: Coping Mechanisms are skills you learn and develop
+  - Anyone can learn them through practice.
+  - You can unlearn unhealthy coping mechanisms
+  - The first step is identifying UCM via awareness
+  - Next step is to simply not react/engage with UCM

+- A few areas we can develop HCMs
-3. Mental health
+  - Mental Health
+    - HCM basics
     - Meditation
-- Awareness exercises (take them through an example of an awareness exercise)
+      - Routine
+    - Awareness Exercises
+      - Example
+    - Positive/Neutral attitude
+  - Career
+    - Everyone should have a job
+    - Provides you with a sense of purpose.
+    - Financial freedom

-4. Diet
+  - Diet

-- Eating paleo
+    - Eating Healthily
--
+  - Exercise

-5. Exercise
+    - Exercise Routine
+      - Example
+    - Pushing yourself physically

-6. Relationships
+  - Relationships

-7. Attitude

-8. Study
+    - Learning to express yourself
+    - Learning to be vulnerable

-9. Ambition
+  - Ambition
+    - Studying and learning new things
+    - Putting yourself into difficult situations